neos/neos-development-collection/TYPO3.Neos/Documentation/Appendixes/FlowQueryOperationReference.rst

 object, array, int(eger), float, double, bool(ean) or string the value is checked for being of the specified type.
 For any other strings the value is used as classname with the PHP instanceof operation to check if the value matches.

-Accepts a filter, an array, an object, a traversable object & a FlowQuery object.

 :Implementation: TYPO3\\Eel\\FlowQuery\\Operations\\Object\\FilterOperation
 :Priority: 1